Tara’s Tax Tips: IRS Guidance for Unemployment Compensation Exclusion

 Taxpayers who have already filed a return

-ARPA was signed into law in early March, after many taxpayers already filed their individual income tax returns, so this creates an issue of whether or not the taxpayer should file an amended return to account for the new exclusion.
+ARPA was signed into law in early March, after many taxpayers already filed their individual income tax returns, so this creates an issue of whether or not the taxpayer should file an amended return to account for the new unemployment compensation exclusion.

 The IRS has provided guidance on their website encouraging taxpayers not to file amended returns for tax advantages of the exclusion.
-The guidance states that “the IRS will refigure your taxes using the excluded unemployment compensation amount and adjust your account accordingly.”
+The guidance states that “the IRS will refigure your taxes using the unemployment compensation exclusion amount and adjust your account accordingly.”
 Any refund amount will be sent directly to the taxpayer.

 Taxpayers who have not yet filed a return